 Regional RI’s are not really a ‘new’ type of RI, just a change in the attributes applied to the tokens you purchase, moving the location attribute from the Availability Zone to the Region, allowing an instance of a given type, size and OS to be deployed anywhere within a region and always have RI coverage.
 Unlike a Standard RI, when purchasing an Regional RI you lose the capacity reservation so you are only benefiting from the cost savings.
 From March 2017, regional RIs now provide instance size flexibility in addition to AZ flexibility.
 With instance size flexibility, your regional RI’s discounted rate will automatically apply to usage of any size in the instance family, and in any AZ.

 Convertible RI’s require a three year term, but offer a lot more flexibility - so you need to be confident that you are going to be using at least the same number of EC2 Instances (or more!) over the next three years.
 Consider this type of RI carefully.
 If you are planning to move workloads to PaaS (RDS, SQS, Memcache) or to re-architect and go Serverless, these might not be for you.

 Convertible RI’s can be exchanged for any other type of RI (size, region, family, OS) so allows for future proofing changes in your infrastructure, or for changes to new instance families which AWS have not yet announced.
 If you initially purchased a convertible RI for an m4.2xlagre after two years you could swap this for a c4.2xlarge for RI for the final year.
 When converting the value of your RI’s has to remain at least the same - you may not have a 1:1 cost match with your new RI’s so you might need to buy a little bit more each time to ensure that you maintain the value.

-If you’d like more information about Reserved Instances from AWS, please feel free to get in touch with one of our Cloud experts here.
+If you’d like more information about Reserved Instances, please feel free to get in touch with one of our Cloud experts here.